weeve-modules/python-ingress-module-boilerplate/README.md

 ### Features
 1. Open the connected i2c interface.
 2. Read an i2c slave data using the slave address for each period.
+3. Forward the data to the next module.

 ## Environment Variables